tihomir-stefanov/coding-exercise-be/README.md

 ## Project description

+The project contains
+- Entities and their associations.
-The project contains some entities and their relations.
-There is a login form and after successful login, you'll land on a page with some statistics.
+- Login form and after successful login, you'll land on a page with some statistics.
+- Edit profile form.

 ## Project setup
 1. Run the project with the docker setup.
 (Thank you Kévin Dunglas https://github.com/dunglas)